Power-ups

 Work Timer: Schedule focus sessions and breaks

-The Work Timer settings
+The Work Timer power-up options

 Zapier: Connect Kanban Tool to other services